ThatLionLady/demographic-modeling/README.md

 # Interpretation

 The final output is a plot that shows a heatmap of simulated data and the actual data as well as a heatmap and bar graph of the residuals.
+- Mapping only on lower left bc folding means you're only mapping the minor allele frequencies (top right are the common alleles)

-For a well fit model:
+***For a well fit model:***
+- Want to find model that fits the data best within the best model (highest AIC of best run from each model).
-- the data and the model heatmaps will be identical.
+    - IDEAL: the data and the model heatmaps will be identical.
+        - Heat Color = minor allele frequencies
+        - Top left = fixed for pop2
+        - Bottom right = fixed for pop1